 What nobler employment, or more valuable to the state, than that of the man who instructs the rising generation?

-Digital Technologies is a course of study at Griffith University for graduate students undertaking a Master of Secondary Teaching and having previously completed a computer science related degree so that some knowledge of computer programming and information systems is assumed.
+Digital Technologies is a course of study at Griffith University for undergraduate students undertaking a Bachelor of Education having studied prerequisite computing courses, and graduate students undertaking a Master of Secondary Teaching having previously completed a computer science related degree; so that knowledge of computer programming and information systems is assumed.
 This course prepares students to teach the Digital Technologies subject for Years 7-10 students in Secondary Schools.
 Digital Solutions will subsequently explore the Years 11 and 12 curriculum in Tri-Semester 2.

-Students have two assessment tasks to complete for this course, the first is an investigation of different approaches to teaching Digital Technologies where you Review and Relate approaches, due mid April, the second is a Planning activity where you detail how you would teach and assess a unit (with two detailed lesson plans) to a defined group of students, due mid May.
+Students have two assessment tasks to complete for this course, the first is an investigation of different approaches to teaching Digital Technologies where you Review and Relate approaches, due Week 8, the second is a Planning activity where you detail how you would teach and assess a unit (with two detailed lesson plans) to a defined group of students, due Week 11.